 It’s difficult because it is an abstract concept.
 It’s hard to explain to people about the importance of bacteria in your body because you can’t see it.
 This science is so new that it's really the case of raising awareness and educating people about the importance of our microbial friends.
 Organizations that are based upon the microbiome and probiotics have a difficult task in convincing people to change their diet and lifestyle to become more microbially-friendly because people first have to understand what being “microbially-friendly” actually means.
 Awareness about the importance of a healthy microbiome is only now just starting to spread.
 It’s almost like we are at the beginning of a road, and we have a long journey ahead of us, but the good news is that better health and happiness lies ahead of all of us.

-What kind of response you have received from Microbirth and other your important documentaries?
+What kind of response have you received from Microbirth and your other important documentaries?

 The natural birth community has really embraced Microbirth because it is showing birth in a whole new light.
 Microbirth spreads a positive message about the benefits of giving birth naturally, but equally the film also shows what can be done to help optimally seed the baby's microbiome if a C-section becomes necessary.
 The film also looks at the benefits of breastfeeding for the microbiome of all babies; this is the second half of the critical 'seed-and-feed' process that happens during the narrow window that surrounds birth.
 The film makes a case that all women should be encouraged and supported to breastfeed, if at all possible, for the long-term health of the baby.
 It is that simple message that vaginal birth when possible, immediate skin-to-skin contact and breastfeeding are all really beneficial to your baby’s gut microbiome.
 The natural birth community has really embraced this message because it makes complete sense to them.